 Candidates with dual certification in a secondary area will have passed a Praxis II single-subject test.
 Pennsylvania's assessment for English language arts teachers, Praxis II English Language Arts: Content Knowledge test, also includes some of the instructional shifts toward building content knowledge and vocabulary through careful reading of informational and literary texts associated with the state's college- and career-readiness standards for students.

 Pennsylvania's 4-8 Program Guidelines address incorporating literacy skills into other content areas, while the state's candidate competencies for secondary teachers broadly address this instructional shift.

 The needs of struggling readers are addressed at each grade level either through assessments or grade-level program guidelines.

-Require all elementary special education teacher candidates to pass a rigorous assessment in the science of reading instruction.
+Require all special education teacher candidates who teach elementary grades to pass a rigorous assessment in the science of reading instruction.